Student decision note

 The "Fine Print" Glossary for 2026

-When you click "Apply," you'll see terms that look like Elvish.
-Here is what they mean for your wallet.
+When you click "Apply" on any of these banks, you will see terms that look like financial jargon.
+Here is what they actually mean for your wallet:

 1. "Variable APY"

 This means the rate can change at any time.
-If the Federal Reserve cuts rates in late 2026, your 5.00% will drop to 4.50% instantly.
+If the Federal Reserve cuts interest rates in late 2026, your 5.00% will drop to 4.50% or lower.
 This is standard.
-No HYSA has a fixed rate.
+No HYSA has a fixed rate forever.

 2. "Compound Interest" vs "Simple Interest"